ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

             return isCereal;
         }

-In more detail, the method ``AllowsSowing`` first converts the input crop name to lowercase to ensure case-insensitive comparisons.
+In more detail, the method ``AllowsSowing()`` first converts the input crop name to lowercase to ensure case-insensitive comparisons.
 It then checks if the proposed crop is a cereal (sorghum or wheat) or a legume (mungbean or chickpea).
 If the crop is neither, an exception is thrown indicating an unknown crop.
-The method then evaluates the previous two grown crops:
+The method then evaluates the previous two harvested crops:

 - If there is no history yet (i.e., both previous crops are null), only cereals are allowed to be sown.
-- If the last two grown crops were cereals, only legumes are allowed to be sown.
+- If the last two harvested crops were cereals, only legumes are allowed to be sown.
 - In all other cases, only cereals are allowed to be sown.

-Then, we define a public method ``RecordHarvest`` that takes the name of a harvested crop as input and updates the history of previously grown crops.
+Then, we define a public method ``RecordHarvest()`` that takes the name of a harvested crop as input and updates the history of previous crops.

 .. code-block:: csharp
    :caption: Method "RecordHarvest": Updating crop sequence history